-17. In addition to the FAD measures in 2015 and 2016, except for vessels that are part of the domestic vessels of Kiribati, it shall be prohibited to set on FADs in the high seas.4
+17alt.
+In addition to the FAD measures 2015 and 2016, except for those Kiribati flagged vessels fishing in the adjacent high seas, it shall be prohibited to set on FADs in the high seas, unless the Commission decides on other alternative measures at its 2014 or 2015 or 2016 annual meeting.